x3rAx/svelte-kit-isolated-stores/README.md

     ```

 3. You can pass in an object where each value is an isolated store as the first
-    argument and a custom `load` function as second argument.
-This custom load
+    argument and as the second argument, a custom `load` function.
+This custom
-    function takes as first argument an object of real stores and as second
+    load function is provided with two arguments.
+The first is an object of
-    argument the `LoadInput` object that a normal `load` function would take as
+    actual (not isolated) stores, the second is the `LoadInput` object that a
-    the first argument.
+    normal `load` function receive through the first argument.

     ```html
     <script lang="ts" context="module">